AN EXCERPT FROM BOOK 3 OF THE NATURE OF ORDER

 Construction workers are organized in a decentralized fashion, so that each construction worker has some freedom to contribute to the formation of the whole.
 Of course, what is done in any one part of the structure has to work within the budget, and it has to be consistent with the larger plan; nevertheless, there is freedom, locally, within the building, to make each room and part unique, and for each team of construction workers to give the process something that they love and enjoy.

 Generic structural considerations are settled early on so that the foundations and major structural skeleton are fixed and safe.
 Minor structural matters are solved, dynamically, during construction; engineers work with the project as it goes forward, and their insurance allows them to make calculations and modifications, while the building proceeds.
-Insurance is therefore dierently contracted, because it allows construction and design to be intermingled.
+Insurance is therefore differently contracted, because it allows construction and design to be intermingled.

-The human organization of the job is dierent from today’s construction contract in a number of ways.
+The human organization of the job is different from today’s construction contract in a number of ways.
 The job as a whole is per-formed under a management contract with a fixed budget.
 A general contract management team is paid a management fee which is fixed in advance.
 There is no profit beyond the fee.
 Expenditure of all money beyond this fee is visible to the client, and the builder has the responsibility to deliver the best possible building with the available fixed sum.

-Human organization of the work is handled by dierent craft-based subcontractors.
+Human organization of the work is handled by different craft-based subcontractors.
 All work is assigned as variable within the job of fitting to existing design, but based on fixed parameters of quantity.
 Subcontractors and craftsmen are expected to provide variation and quality within the fixed quantity.

 Drawings made in advance only show the means of construction, and the approximate form of results, not the detailed plans or execution.
 Small details of space, materials, ornament, and color are in the hands of the users, craftspeople, and the architect/builder.